austin-e-cox/react-portfolio/README.md

 # react-directory
-This project utilizes React to display a table of employee data.
+This project utilizes React to display a web development portfolio.

 ## Functionality